 3. The Management and Officials will determine all finishing positions and their decision is final.

 4. Any complaints, disputes, questions or problems must be directed to the Director of Competition immediately following the event for the action or follow the Rule book.

 5. It is the duty of all drivers, car owners and mechanics to bring to the attention of the Officials any unsafe equipment or practices or any rule infraction of any car or driver.

 6. The dumping of oil, gas or any other contaminate onto the ground is prohibited.
 Anyone caught doing so will be heavily fined.

 7. Do not leave your discarded tires in the pits.
 These are to be taken with you, or you will be fined $5.00 for each tire.

 8. Continuous development in racing may necessitate changes that we cannot anticipate at the time the rules are formulated.
 Hence, we may, if necessary, modify and add or delete rules at any time without prior announcement.

 RACE TRACK OPERATING PROCEDURES

 1. The only people allowed on the race track and infield are racing Officials and race cars.
 Everyone must stay away at all times unless requested to assist for some special reason.
 Drivers may seek a place of safety in the infield following disablement.
 When crashed, stay in your car.
 DO NOT get out and examine the damage to your car.
-Remember this: Do not examine your car while the cars are racing on the track!!
+Remember this: Do not examine your car while the track is under a yellow flag or red flag unless a track offical gives you the ok if this rule is violated driver will be DQ,ED!!.
 Pit crews, owners and personnel related to any car are not allowed on the track following an accident or injury.
 Any crew member or persons going onto the track in said period without permission will be subject to disciplinary action and/or fined.